Masub27/Intro/Study_Discussion_SS25_.md

 * Length of class should be reduced
-* Please reduce class length and overlapping of classes
+* Please reduce class length and overlapping of classes.
 * Some professors are not at all good with the intention of programme.
 They are just putting the classes for long hours without considering the quality of teaching.
 After noon sessions are very incovenient to attend.
 Delay in the results of the course programme is also unacceptable.
 This will actually reduce the confidence of the people.
 * Proper communication with the students.
 Bring good qualified professors.
 More convenient timing for the classes.
 Preferably in the fore noon session itself.
 * Only i think we get late replies on E-mails even for the important ones so that i think it should be improved.